Samuel Martin Burke

-Samuel Martin Burke or S. M. Burke (3 July 1906, Martinpur – 9 October 2010) was a Pakistani civil servant, diplomat, writer and professor.

-He was honoured with Sitara-e-Pakistan by the Government of Pakistan.
+Samuel Martin Burke or S. M. Burke (3 July 1906 – 9 October 2010) was a Pakistani civil servant, diplomat, historian and professor.
+He was honoured with the Sitara-e-Pakistan by the Government of Pakistan.

 Early life and education

-Samuel Burke was born in a Punjabi Christian family of twelve brothers and sisters in Martinpur, a village in the Punjab Province of British India (now in Pakistan).
+Samuel Burke was born in a Punjabi Christian family of twelve brothers and sisters in Martinpur, a village in the Punjab Province of British India, near present-day Faisalabad (then Lyallpur).

-His grandfather Chaudhry Allah Ditta was a convert to Christianity, while his father Janab Khairuddin, the first graduate from his village, was a school headmaster who wrote Urdu poetry under the pen name Burq (lightning), which later would be Anglicized as Burke.
-His sister was the Indian Hindi and Punjabi film actress Chand Burke, who appeared in several films in the 50s and 60s, including Raj Kapoor's award winning film Boot Polish (1954), thus making him the grand uncle of Bollywood actor Ranveer Singh.
+His grandfather Chaudhry Allah Ditta was a convert to Christianity, while his father Janab Khairuddin, the first graduate from his village, was a school headmaster who wrote Urdu poetry under the pen name Burq (lightning), which was later Anglicised as Burke.
+His sister was the Indian Hindi and Punjabi film actress Chand Burke, who appeared in several films during the 1950s and 1960s, including Raj Kapoor's Boot Polish (1954), making him the grand-uncle of the Indian actor Ranveer Singh.

-Having passed his matriculation in the first division and secured a government scholarship, Samuel Burke studied at the Government College, Lahore specializing in subjects such as History, Philosophy, Persian and Urdu, earning an BA (Hons) and later his MA in History.

-After completing the Indian Civil Service exam he trained for two years in England in administration and law, tasked with administrative as well judicial positions (including being a high court judge), before becoming a diplomat.
+Having passed his matriculation in the first division and secured a government scholarship, Burke studied at Government College, Lahore, specialising in history, philosophy, Persian and Urdu, and earned a BA (Hons) and later an MA in history.
+He passed the Indian Civil Service (ICS) examination in 1931 and trained for two years in England, reportedly at the School of Oriental Studies in London, in administration and law, before taking up administrative and judicial positions, including a term as a High Court judge.

 Career

 Civil servant

-He was a member of the Indian Civil Service until 15 August 1947, when he became the only Asian to retire.
-After Pakistan's independence, he joined the Foreign Service of Pakistan and was appointed as a counselor at the Pakistani High Commission in London.
+In 1946, Burke chaired a three-member Election Petitions Committee for the Punjab, established to consider appeals against the results of the December 1945 provincial election, a contest between the Indian National Congress and the All-India Muslim League.
+He was a member of the Indian Civil Service until 15 August 1947, when he became the only Asian officer to choose retirement rather than continue in the service of either India or Pakistan, a decision he attributed to a wish to preserve his impartiality while the election committee was still sitting.
+Following independence, both the Congress and the Muslim League reportedly invited him to return to government service; since he had been born in the territory that became Pakistan, he chose to serve there.
+He joined the Foreign Service of Pakistan and was appointed counsellor at the Pakistani High Commission in London in 1949.